USS Siboney (ID-2999): World War I naval service

 Siboney sailed from Philadelphia, on 16 April, as a unit of the Cruiser and Transport Force, and arrived at Newport News, two days later to embark her first contingent of troops.
 She departed Hampton Roads, on 23 April, and joined her first convoy the following day.
-On 25 April, her rudder jammed; and, in the ensuing confusion, transports and collided and had to return to New York.
+On 25 April, her rudder jammed; and, in the ensuing confusion, transports and collided and had to return to New York City.
 On 4 May, the convoy was joined by the war zone escort of eight destroyers, and on 6 May, Siboney arrived at Brest.
 Debarking her troops, she sailed the following day and arrived at Hoboken, New Jersey, on 15 May.